nicksenger/syf/README.md

 # syf

-`syf` is a command line utility for downloading Grateful Dead soundboards.
+`syf` (steal your face) is a command line utility for downloading Grateful Dead soundboards.

 Available commands: